-- 1. In the main page, tap the lock symbol - (upper right corner).
+1. In the main page, tap the lock symbol (upper right corner).

-- 2. In the settings page HMI Lock you are then asked to chose between a complete HMI (Lock all) lock or one where the On/Off button is still usable (ON/ OFF possible), resp. chose to activate the additional PIN (Enable PIN).
-The device would later request to enter this PIN every time you want to unlock the HMI, until the PIN is deactivated again. - The status Locked as shown in the figure to the right.
-Activate the lock with
+- 2. In the settings page HMI Lock you are then asked to chose between a complete HMI (Lock all) lock or one where the On/Off button is still usable (ON/OFF possible), resp. chose to activate the additional PIN (Enable PIN).
+The device would later request to enter this PIN every time you want to unlock the HMI, until the PIN is deactivated again. - 3.
+Activate the lock with right.
+The status Locked as shown in the figure to the